Dancing in three square feet in Hyde Park

 Warren Edwardes runs regular free milongas in the bandstand in Hyde Park.
 These are semi-official: held with permission, but without actually hiring the bandstand, so they rely on other park users cooperating.
 Normally, they also wouldn’t have the lighting, but the Royal Parks people kindly switched them on.

 The space is small, and tonight was popular, so things were absolutely packed.
-Steph said it was almost like a Buenos Aires milonga.
 All of which left each couple dancing in about three square feet, leaving room for precisely one step forward and one side-step …

 It was the ultimate test of dancing in small spaces, and I wasn’t at all sure I was up to the challenge.
-But the first tanda after we arrived was a milonga, so I ventured out with Steph.
+But the first tanda after I arrived was a milonga, so I ventured out.
 It was indeed challenging!

 After the first dance, I came up with the idea of heading downstairs and round to ground level behind the bandstand, where we could still hear the speakers well, and that was more relaxed.

-After a pleasant time chatting with friends on the grass, and drinking Prosecco, I decided there was only one way to find out whether I could actually dance tango in so small a space, so I dragged Steph back onto the floor.
+After a pleasant time chatting with friends on the grass, and drinking Prosecco, I decided there was only one way to find out whether I could actually dance tango in so small a space, so I headed back onto the floor.

 The ronda was a little wild.
 In theory, there was an inner and outer lane, but some people were weaving between the two unpredictably.
 With so much attention needed on navigation, and so little space to work in, I wasn’t able to do much, so I was focusing on half-speed dance with suspensions, which helped.
-However, Steph – and the Follower’s Liberation approach – came to the rescue.
+However, the Follower’s Liberation approach came to the rescue.

 My conclusion was that it would have been a very boring dance with a follower of my own level in such a crowded space, so I’m not sure I’d go to another unless I could get there very early.
 However, it was a special atmosphere, dancing in the open air, with tourists variously bemused or enchanted, so I’m very glad to have had the experience.
 Perhaps I’ll revisit another year when I have rather more skills to deploy in tiny spaces!